Azure/azure-functions-redis-extension/README.md

 ```

 ## Connection Types
-There are three types of connections that are allowed from an Azure Functions instane to a Redis Cache.
+There are three types of connections that are allowed from an Azure Functions instance to a Redis Cache.
 In the appsettings, this is how to configure each of the following types of client authentication, assuming the `Connection` was set to `"Redis"` in the function.
 1. Connection String
     ```json